ArvinZaker/academic_CV/Resume.md

 **Contribution:**

-+ Collaborators: Dr. Ben Tsang, Dr. Gilda Stefanelli, and Dr. Jean-Francois Couture
++ Collaborators: Dr. Ben Tsang, Dr. Gilda Stefanelli, and Dr. Jean-Francois Couture.
 + Perform epigenomic analysis of clinical exosomal DNA samples to identify differentially methylated regions and pathways.
 + Created and optimized Cut&Run epigenomic analysis pipeline to explore the developmental impacts of neurological conditions in mice.
 + Integrated and aggregated multi-omics data from 44 studies and databases.